Job Data · 8 min read

 Chrome extension (real session) ~5% None — human-speed browsing Authentic TLS, real session, human pace

-LinkedIn's ~45% headless block rate is notably higher than Glassdoor's ~35% and Indeed's ~31%.
-LinkedIn invested heavily in bot detection infrastructure after the hiQ v.
-LinkedIn litigation — the post-2022 detection system is more sophisticated than most job boards.
-The account ban column is what makes LinkedIn fundamentally different: even a ~20% block rate with full Playwright setup carries real risk to the authenticated account.
+LinkedIn's ~45% headless block rate is the highest of any major job board — higher than Glassdoor's ~35% and Indeed's ~31%.
+LinkedIn invested in bot detection infrastructure after the hiQ v.
+LinkedIn litigation specifically because job data is commercially valuable.
+The account ban risk is what makes LinkedIn categorically different: a blocked request on Indeed means a failed run, a blocked session on LinkedIn means a restricted account.

-Python with Playwright is justified for LinkedIn only if you need fully automated, unattended scraping on a schedule — and you accept the ~20% block rate and account ban risk as acceptable costs.
-A Chrome extension is faster, safer, and more reliable for on-demand LinkedIn exports: no session management, no rate limit anxiety, no risk to your real LinkedIn account.
+Python with Playwright is worth building for LinkedIn Jobs only if you need fully unattended scheduled scraping — and you accept ~20% block rate, account ban risk, and 8–12 hours of setup.
+A Chrome extension is faster, safer, and more reliable for on-demand or weekly job exports: no session management, no rate limit anxiety, zero risk to your LinkedIn account, and ~5% block rate.

 Criteria Python (Playwright) Chrome Extension (Clura)